 Opal’s highlight over the past 24 years was the first Christmas party she attended.
 “I was quite new to volunteering and I went to the Christmas party at the Shedley Theatre not knowing anyone very well.
 “However other volunteers made an effort to make me feel included and I have felt at home ever since.”

 In Opal’s spare time she enjoys gardening and spending time with her family, in particular her great-grandchildren.
 When selecting a book for herself to read, Opal cannot go past a good murder mystery.
 And in case you were wondering, she is a traditionalist and prefers to read a printed novel.

 The Home Library service is available to Playford residents dealing with short or long-term difficulties caused by illness, age, frailty or disability.
 To learn more contact the Library on 8256 0333 or email email@example.com

-- Get to know Councillor Veronica GossinkPublished 20 September 2021Cr Gossink is a mum, a teacher, has a blended family and is a Councillor for Ward 3 at the City of Playford.
+- Get to know Councillor Akram ArifiPublished 22 November 2021Cr Akram Arifi is community minded, a cricketer, a husband and a Councillor for Ward 5 in the City of Playford.

 - A firefighter’s fulfilment.Published 17 November 2021The first thing that strikes you about Holly Dragon (beyond having the coolest name in the fire business) is how level-headed and mature she is.
 She’s 20 years old and already immersed in one of the most serious and sobering volunteer gigs going – at the One Tree Hill Country Fire Service.